Skip to content

 });

-Type-safe helpers for calling stored procedures and database functions.
-Define your procedure and function signatures as interfaces, then pass them as generics to createContext:
+Type-safe helpers for calling stored procedures, database functions, and table-valued functions.
+Define your signatures as interfaces, then pass them as generics to createContext:

 typescript